VH-Lab/NDI-matlab/docs/reference/+ndi/+app/markgarbage.m.md

   Developers should override this method in their own class if they use a different version control system.

-Help for ndi.app.markgarbage/version_url is inherited from superclass NDI.APP
+Help for ndi.app.markgarbage/version_url is inherited from superclass ndi.app
 ```

 ---